relevant options

-This tutorial walks through the visualization capabilities of Giotto.
+This tutorial walks through the visualization capabilities of {Giotto}.
 The clustering and dimension reduction methods focused on within the dimension reduction tutorial will be revisited and utilized to create heatmaps, violin plots, and visualizations that are unique to Giotto: spatial maps and networks.

 This tutorial uses a merFISH dataset of mouse hypothalamic preoptic regions from Moffitt et al..
 A complete walkthrough of that dataset can be found here.
 To download the data used to create the Giotto Object below, please ensure that wget is installed locally.